 Shwedagon Pagoda – symbol of Myanmar, holy place, one of the most famous and the oldest (2600 years) Pagoda in the world.

 You can see the golden illuminating Shwedagon Pagoda from almost every point of Yangon city.
 It reflects the sunrays during the day and glows at night.
 There are 4 entrances on each of the four cardinal directions – south, north, east, west.
 After taking hundreds of steps the guard refuses to let me in, although I have a long scarf covering my ankles, he finds it a little transparent.
 It means I have to go back and buy another shawl 🙂 But it’s not a difficult task, the place sinks with street markets.
 Even the stairs to holy Pagoda are caver by local merchants market units with many beautiful handmade scarfs.
 I bought one which during the rest of my Asian jurney turned to be recognized as a symbol of Myanmar wherever I went.
 I climb the stairs again to face one of the most magnificent top views in Asia.
 Worth every effort.
+It is a great honour to witness Shwedagon Pagonda Festival, which usually falls between February and March.
+In 2024 the festival will be held between 16-25 March.
+For best prices on guided tours check and book here.

 There are different traditions among Monks in every part of Asia.
 While I was visiting small villages and towns in Myanmar I observed a totally different rituals.
 Monks were getting up at 4 am and starting each day with meditation.
 When Monks go out in the morning in rural and urban areas they carry bowls of rice.
 They knock to local houses and restaurants to receive blessing for their food.
 I found it incredible, this show an amazing bond between local people and Monks.
 They break all bondaries to became one society.
 Unfortunately this custom remains very rare in big cities.
 Monks are usually allowed to eat only two meals per day, the last meal would be at 12.00 noon.
 That’s why they get up so early.
 They are forbidden from consuming solid food after noon and until sunrise the following day.